kevinw567/Automated-Releases/README.md

-This repository contains the work I did for a previous employer to automate the software release process.
-I wrote everything in PowerShell and split them up into modules for each step of the process.
+This repo is a copy of the files that I developed, maintained, tested and owned while working with my previous employer.
+The goal of this work was to automate the software release process at the time, which was being done completely manually.
+My goal was to avoid reliance on people as much as possible, in order to minimize the possibility of human error.
+This project contained many firsts for me.
+It was my first time working with/learning PowerShell.
+It was also my first timen working with YAML and XML as well.
+Working on this project allowed me to obtain a basic understanding of working with YAML and XML files and, I believe, become proficient in PowerShell.

-## Summary
+## Breakdown
-The following is all of the modules and a description of their function, in the order they would be run during the automated process.
+The following is all of the modules and a general description of their function, in the order they would be run during the automated process.

 ### Read-ReleaseEmail.ps1
 Software releases were distributed via a release email that contained the changed software components.
 This script is given the subject line of that email, reads the email, collects the installer files and creates a CSV file with the names of the components that are being changed and the new version numbers.